tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_yaml.md

 If you access the value (e.g., `yamlfile.api` or `yamlfile.application_programming_interface`), the same definition will be used for both.
 The `*apidef` acts as an anchor or pointer to the definition established at `&apidef`.

+You won't use these unique YAML features in the OpenAPI tutorial, but they're worth noting because JSON and YAML aren't entirely equivalent.

-For details on other differences, see [Learn YAML in Minutes](http://learnxinyminutes.com/docs/yaml/).
+For details on other differences between JSON and YAML, see [Learn YAML in Minutes](http://learnxinyminutes.com/docs/yaml/).
 To learn more about YAML, see this [YAML tutorial](http://rhnh.net/2011/01/31/yaml-tutorial).

+YAML is also used with Jekyll.
+See my [YAML tutorial in the context of Jekyll](https://idratherbewriting.com/documentation-theme-jekyll/mydoc_yaml_tutorial) for more details.